Instructions On How To Use

 The optical tube is mounted in rings that have a standard Vixen-style dovetail so that you can easily take it off the mount for storage and transport.
 Adhering to the Vixen standard means you can use this optical tube on other telescope mounts.
 It also means that you can use the Gskyer mount with other optical tubes of appropriate size and weight.
 A nice touch of flexibility.
 I have, for example, used the mount for my 127 mm Meade Maksutov Cassegrain telescope.

 The mount has a handle that makes it very easy to point the scope.
-You rotate it to relax the clutch and the scope moves easily up and down.
+You rotate it to relax the clutch, and the scope moves easily up and down.
 When you have it in position, you twist right and it locks to hold the scope steady.
 This works very well.
-There is also a dial on the mount for locking the horizontal rotation but this is not used when observing.
+There is also a dial on the mount for locking the horizontal rotation, but this is not used when observing.
 It is more for storage.

 The Finder Scope

-The finder scope uses a standard attachment shoe so other finder scopes can be used.
-I have used a red dot finder and a laser pointer finder on this scope in addition to the 6X30 magnifying finder that is included in the package.
+The finder scope uses a standard attachment shoe, so other finder scopes can be used.
+I have used a red dot finder and a laser pointer finder on this scope, in addition to the 6X30 magnifying finder that is included in the package.

 The included finder scope works well.
 However, again, there are no instructions as to how to align the finder to the scope or how to focus it.
 My finder was not aligned and it was out of focus.
 Only my experience allowed me to figure out that rotating the barrel on the front of the finder would bring it to focus.
 A new user might never be able to use the finder without help.
 Why was there no instruction booklet provided with the package?

 Gskyer includes a smartphone holder with a remote trigger that will let you take pictures through the eyepiece.
 This should work well for daytime use and will give you nice shots of the Moon.
-However don’t expect to get pictures of Jupiter, Saturn, or deep-sky objects that look like the ones online or in magazines.
-Those require long exposures and quite a bit of processing by computer to create anything close to what you have seen.
+However, don’t expect to get pictures of Jupiter, Saturn, or deep-sky objects that look like the ones online or in magazines.
+Those require long exposures and quite a bit of processing by the computer to create anything close to what you have seen.
 But this accessory can still be a lot of fun to use.

-At the time I purchased mine on Amazon the web address that is on the box did not work.
+At the time I purchased mine on Amazon, the web address that is on the box did not work.
 When I received my scope there were problems with the focuser.
 It was not properly aligned.
 I had to go back to Amazon for help.
 I returned the scope.
-A replacement was sent and the replacement is the basis of this review.
+A replacement was sent, and the replacement is the basis of this review.

 Today they have a working website.
 There is no documentation on the website that I can find.
 And it appears that any support is supplied by email.
 Take this into consideration if you have a problem.

-If you are looking for a compact, easy to carry, easy-to-use scope that can serve as a spotting scope during the day and an astronomical scope at night, the Gskyer 80 mm refractor could work for you.
-Since it uses the standard 1.25” eyepiece and diagonal size it will let you add eyepieces, filters, diagonals, and other accessories in the future.
+If you are looking for a compact, easy-to-carry, easy-to-use scope that can serve as a spotting scope during the day and an astronomical scope at night, the Gskyer 80 mm refractor could work for you.
+Since it uses the standard 1.25” eyepiece and diagonal size, it will let you add eyepieces, filters, diagonals, and other accessories in the future.
 You can also take photos or videos through the eyepiece.